Ocean Voyager Built by The Home Depot

 Georgia Aquarium is also home to four manta rays.
 It recently added a fourth manta ray to the Ocean Voyager exhibit.
-Our newest ray is the first male added to the exhibit and will join our three female manta rays, Billi, Nandi and Tallulah, as well as four whale sharks and thousands of other fish in the 6.3 million gallon exhibit, the most magical aquarium habitat in the world.
+Our four manta rays as well as four whale sharks and thousands of other fish can be seen in the 6.3 million gallon exhibit, the most magical aquarium habitat in the world.
 The fourth ray, who measures almost nine feet across and weighs approximately 265 pounds, was collected off the coast of Florida.

 Walk through an acrylic tunnel or stand in front of a gigantic acrylic viewing window, and you will feel like a SCUBA diver in an endless blue sea, mesmerized by thousands of fish swimming overhead.
 Ocean Voyager, built by The Home Depot, is home to the gentle giants of the sea, including whale sharks and four manta rays.
 They are the only manta rays in a U.S. aquarium, ever.
 Learn more about our first manta ray Nandi's journey to the Georgia Aquarium from South Africa.